Duke vs. Kansas NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Jayhawks collect 108.7 fewer yards per game (274.3) than the Blue Devils give up (383.0).

-- The Jayhawks have one giveaway this season, while the Blue Devils have five takeaways .
+- The Jayhawks have turned the ball over one time, four fewer times than the Blue Devils have forced turnovers (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.